 1 | Choose a social accommodation

 When you’re booking your accommodation, definitely consider looking into a hostel.
 I actually LOVE staying in hostels since it’s so ridiculously easy to meet people.
 Even if you’re shy, you basically have to talk to people.
 You’re sleeping with new people every night (get your mind out of the gutter…not in that way, but in the sharing a dorm room way!), so you’ll usually get to know at least your roomies.
 Try and book a hostel with plenty of shared spaces like a bar, kitchen, living room etc. I’ve met some awesome people in hostels, and 100% recommend it.
 Plus, look for a hostel that hosts events like bar crawls, family dinners, or cooking lessons so you can mingle.

 However, if you’re traveling for a little while (for me, anything longer than about a week), you might want to book yourself a private room.
-It can even be in a hostel, but think about indulging in a couple nights in an Airbnb (Use my link for savings on your first stay!) or a hotel just to decompress.
+It can even be in a hostel, but think about indulging in a couple nights in a VRBO vacation rental or a hotel just to decompress.
 It helps to rejuvenate me, and after even just one night of pure “me time”, I’m ready to rejoin the crowd!
 If you do choose a hostel, check out this guide on what to know for your first hostel stay.
 Don’t forget these essential hostel items: ear plugs, padlock, travel towel, shower shoes, and a portable battery pack.

 2 | Get outside your comfort zone